 Thanks to BFarber for suggesting alternative HTTP hook-points.

 Compatible with IPS Community Suite 4.4 series.
 Developed on 4.3 and tested on all current versions of 4.4, and 4.3.6.

 Requires a pre-configured and properly working Amazon AWS S3 storage bucket (Versioning mode recommended), correctly set up in IPS Community AdminCP to host your Theme Resources (Files > Storage Settings under Theme Resources).
 See the IPS Help Guide for more.

 How do I install/upgrade Afterburner?

-After downloading the plugin for IPS 4.4, 4.3, 4.2, install the Afterburner XML file via the AdminCP > System > Plugins > Install New Plugin facility.
-Later versions will be manageable via the Marketplace for IPS 4.5.
+Use the Marketplace in your AdminCP, or manually after downloading the plugin for either IPS 4.4, 4.3, 4.2, install the Afterburner XML file via the AdminCP > System > Plugins > Install New Plugin facility.

 I recommend running the AdminCP Support Tool after installing/updating the plugin to re-cache and upload ALL relevant files rather than waiting for the next scheduled task or manual action that will update them.